• Skip to main content

 An example of a perennial plant is the rhubarb.
 It is a nutritious and attractive plant that is suitable for the whole compound.

 Deer fear the rhubarb plant because of its toxic leaves.
-It grows well in the spring season and cooler climates, and they have splashy colors.
+However, it grows well in the spring season and cooler climates, and they have splashy colors.

 Pepper